OpenPeerPower/plugin-cli/README.md

-# plugin-cli
+# CLI for the Open Peer Power Operating System

-A login shell for the operating system
+This is for the Open Peer Power Operating System and is the login shell.